lionheart1022/Bet-Game-API-Flask/README.md

  * `password`
  * `facebook_token` - optional
  * `ea_gamertag` - optional, should match the one used on EA Games
- * `push_token` - device identifier for push notifications - only for login-related methods
+ * `push_token` - device identifier for push notifications - only for login-related methods.
- * maybe more...
+Can be omitted and provided later with `POST /players/<nick>/pushtoken` endpoint.

  * `_force`: force registration with invalid gamertag (effectively disables gamertag validation).
 Should not be used for production.